MAKE - FIX - HELP OTHERS

-Juliana co-founded Ushahidi Inc., a non-profit tech company, which specializes in developing free and open source software for changing how information flows in the world.
-She was Executive Director from Jan 2011 to September 2015, strategically spearheading Ushahidi to be translated into over 30 languages, over 90,000 deployments and a 20 million populations reach.
-She was instrumental in raising both expanding business development revenue and philanthropic capital into Ushahidi and its related initiatives and offshoots like iHub.
-Before Ushahidi, she worked in the telecommunications and data warehousing industry with over 10 years of experience.
+Juliana co-founded Ushahidi Inc., a non-profit tech company, which specializes in developing free and open-source software for changing how information flows in the world.
+She was Executive Director from Jan 2011 to September 2015, strategically spearheading Ushahidi to be translated into over 30 languages, over 90,000 deployments, and a 20 million population reach.
+She was instrumental in increasing business development revenue and philanthropic capital into Ushahidi and its related initiatives like iHub & Gearbox.
+She worked in the telecommunications and data warehousing industry.